-- QI 8.1 Ensures District compliance with all Alberta Education and Board mandates (timelines and quality). - QI 8.2 Effectively manages time and resources - QI 8.3 Ensures contracted services (e.g., labour and legal) meet quality expectations of the Board - QI 8.4 Use of technology is effective and efficient - QI 8.5 Identifies trends and issues related to organizational effectiveness and makes recommendations for the implementation of innovative means to improve effectiveness. - 9.
-Communications and Community Relations
+- QI 8.1 Ensures Division compliance with all Alberta Education and Board mandates (timelines and quality). - QI 8.2 Effectively manages time and resources - QI 8.3 Ensures contracted services (e.g., labour and legal) meet quality expectations of the Board - QI 8.4 Use of technology is effective and efficient and has appropriate safeguards in place. - QI 8.5 Identifies trends and issues related to organizational effectiveness and makes recommendations for the implementation of innovative means to improve effectiveness.

-- RE 9.1 Ensures open, transparent, positive internal and external communications are developed and maintained. - RE 9.2 Keeps the Board informed through the provision of appropriate accountability reports. - RE 9.3 Ensures parents have a high level of satisfaction with the services provided and the responsiveness of the District. - RE 9.4 Maintains effective relationships within the system and the community served by the system. - Re 9.5 Acts as the Head of the organization for the purposes of the Freedom of Information and Protection of Privacy (FOIP) Act.
+9. Communications and Community Relations

-RE 9.6 In consultation with the Board Chair, serves as a spokesperson for the District for the media and public in order to keep the District's messages consistent and accurate.
+- RE 9.1 Ensures open, transparent, positive internal and external communications are developed and maintained. - RE 9.2 Keeps the Board informed through the provision of appropriate accountability reports. - RE 9.3 Ensures parents have a high level of satisfaction with the services provided and the responsiveness of the Division. - RE 9.4 Maintains effective relationships within the system and the community served by the system. - RE 9.5 Acts as the Head of the organization for the purposes of the Freedom of Information and Protection of Privacy (FOIP) Act. - RE 9.6 In consultation with the Board Chair, serves as a spokesperson for the Division for the media and public in order to keep the Division's messages consistent and accurate.